 Some people have personal reasons “against” ingesting—THC.

-If this is a deal breaker, we suggest finding a company that can extract THC to an undetectable and untraceable amount.
+If this is a deal breaker, we suggest finding a trustworthy CBD company that can extract THC to an undetectable and untraceable amount.
 Generally, Broad Spectrum products can offer this and will proudly display it on their product label as containing 0.0% THC.
-This should be confirmed from the third-party lab test report provided by the product seller.
+This should be confirmed by the third-party lab test report provided by the product seller.

 Case in point: “ALL” AND WE MEAN “ALL” hemp extracts produced under the 2018 Farm Bill Act are 0% THC (A maximum of <0.3% THC being the “legal” standard).

 Not all the hemp extract produced under the 2018 Farm Bill Act is “0.0% THC”.—look for products that hold to this standard—and know the difference—if THC is an issue!!!

 4) Where is your Hemp Grown?—is the Hemp Extraction Facility Farm Bill Compliant?:

 You want to deal with sellers, who partner “only” with extraction facilities who receive hemp exclusively from growers in the USA.
 Certified to be “Farm Bill Compliant,” under the 2018 Farm Bill Act.